MicrosoftDocs/power-automate-docs/articles/guidance/planning/analyze-and-assess.md

 ![Calculating duration with Excel](media/excel-calculation.png "Calculating duration with Excel")

+To get the average duration, obtain the total the number of durations, and divide it by number of runs (no. of rows).

-Now that you have the number of runs and duration of the runs<!--note from editor: I think you need another procedure here, for getting the average duration.-->, you'll be able to find out how much time your automation has saved<!--note from editor: Edit okay?--> by comparing it with the previous manual process.
+Now that you have the number of runs and duration of the runs, you'll be able to find out how much time your automation has saved by comparing it with the previous manual process.

 ## Example scenario